eschizoid/secon-2023/README.md

 ## Deploy LLM - Flan T5 XXL

-From the Jupyter Lab, you can import this git repo and reference the notebook `notebooks/deploy-to-sm-endpoint.ipynb`.
+From the JupyterServer, you can import this git repo and reference the notebook `notebooks/deploy-to-sm-endpoint.ipynb`.

-After importing the notebook into the Jupyter Lab we can proceed to deeploy the model like the image below shows.
-Its important to mention that this might take a co couple of minutes to complete.
+After importing the notebook into the JupyterServer we can proceed to deeploy the model like the image below shows.
+It's important to mention that this might take a co couple of minutes to complete.

 ![](images/jupyter-lab-endpoint-1.png)